-As I was watering the different heirloom tomato plants this morning I couldn’t help but daydream of this real simple tomato onion and cucumber salad passed down from my grandpa.
+As I was watering the different heirloom tomato plants this morning I couldn’t help but daydream of this real simple cucumber tomato salad passed down from my grandpa.

-This right here is the #1 reason I grow tomatoes you guys!
+This right here is the #1 reason I grow tomatoes!

 There are a variety of different onions you can use in this recipe as well depending on what your tastebuds fancy.
 Mild green onions and Italian red scallions are my top choices but the red onion is a perfect substitute If you like a sharper onion flavor.

 Speaking of oil-free and WFPB diets, who wants to join me on an oil-free healthy summer challenge ?
-Be the best we can be and really thrive no matter what age we are!
+Let’s the best we can be and really thrive no matter what age we are!

-But anyways, I say let’s make this lovely Tomato Cucumber Onion Salad with or without the extra virgin olive oil dressing and then embrace a healthy, oil-free WFPB summer challenge!
+But anyways, I say let’s make this lovely Cucumber Tomato Onion Salad with or without the extra virgin olive oil dressing and then do a healthy, oil-free WFPB summer challenge!

 Tomato Onion Cucumber Salad